-Mechanism ID: Mechanism Name: Prime Partner Name: American Society for Microbiology S Microbiological Strategic Area Budget Code Planned Amount On Hold Amount Governance and Systems HLAB 100,000 0
+Mechanism ID: Mechanism Name: Prime Partner Name: Capacity-Building Assis istance for Global HIV/AIDS Microbiological Strategic Area Budget Code Planned Amount On Hold Amount Governance and Systems HLAB 50,000 0 Narrativo

 For FY12, the ASM consultant will continue to train National Public Health Reference Laboratory (NPHRL) laboratorians in tuberculosis (TB) solid culture, and newly implement multi-drug resistant TB identification and drug susceptibility testing (DST); and expand this training to other labs in the country.
 S/he will also assist with the introduction of new diagnostic methods, such as Capillia and line probe assays.
 ASM consultants will also continue to train NPHRL and regional laboratorians on opportunistic infection (OI) diagnostic techniques indentified as being needed by the national HIV care and treatment program in FY11.